andres20980/kasten-docs/docs/install.md

   environment variable- PORTWORX_AUTH_JWT_SHAREDSECRET .
 Refer to Portworx Security for more information.

-## Veeam Backup â
+## Veeam Backup & Replication â

-A Veeam Repository can be used as the destination for exported snapshot data from persistent volumes provisioned by the vSphere CSI provider in supported vSphere clusters.
+A Veeam Repository can be used as the destination for persistent volume snapshot data for any cluster where a Veeam Backup & Replication (VBR) repository is available, and the storage provisioner for persistent volumes supports block mode export.
-  See the Integration with Veeam Backup Repositories for Kasten K10 Guide for additional details, including the Veeam user account permissions needed, network ports used and licensing information.

-A Veeam Repository Location Profile must be created to identify the desired repository on a particular Veeam Backup server ( immutable repositories are also supported, refer to the setup instructions for more details), A Veeam Repository can only store the image based volume data from the backup, so a policy which uses a Veeam Repository location profile will always be used in conjunction with another location profile that will be used to store the remaining data in a Veeam Kasten restore point.

-A Veeam Repository Location Profile cannot be used as a destination for Kanister actions in a
-    Backup policy.
+### Considerations â

+The following limitations should be considered when exporting data from Veeam Kasten to VBR:

+- Veeam Kasten will only export volume data to a VBR repository.
+Application metadata, artifacts produced by Blueprints, and ImageStream container image data will be stored in a separate Veeam Kasten location profile specified within the policy.
+- Both Filesystem and Block persistent volume modes are supported, however only storage provisioners capable of performing block mode exports are compatible.
+- All exported volume data is uploaded by a single datamover Pod and stored as a single object in VBR for each export, independent of the number of persistent volumes protected by the policy.
+- Copies of backup data in VBR, such as those produced through exporting to scale-out backup repositories or backup copy jobs, cannot be directly restored in Veeam Kasten.
+- Each Veeam Kasten instance may only export to a single, unique VBR backup server.
+Multiple location profiles may be created to export to separate repositories exposed by the same VBR backup server.
+Multiple Veeam Kasten instances may be integrated with the same VBR backup server.
+- Veeam Kasten does not support export to VBR direct object storage repository types.

+### Policy-based Backups â

-A Veeam Backup Policy will be created in the Veeam Backup server for each distinct Veeam Kasten protected application and Veeam Kasten backup and export policy pair encountered when the Veeam Kasten backup and export policy is executed.
-The Veeam Kasten catalog identifier is added to the name to ensure uniqueness across multiple clusters that back up to the same Veeam Backup server.
+A VBR backup job will be created on the VBR server associated with each Veeam Kasten policy.
+A Veeam Kasten catalog identifier is appended to the name to ensure uniqueness across multiple clusters that back up to the same VBR server.
+Each application namespace protected by the policy will produce a single, separate restore point object.

+Veeam Kasten supports integrations with the following storage provisioners to accelerate incremental backups to VBR when available:

+- Azure Disk CSI - disk.csi.azure.com
+- CephRBD CSI - rbd.csi.ceph.com
+- VMWare vSphere CSI - csi.vsphere.vmware.com

+If storage integration is unavailable, each export will require reading the entire source volume(s), however only changes will be sent to VBR.

+Following export, each backup is converted to a synthetic full backup .

+### Manual Backups â

-Data from a manual (i.e. not associated with a Veeam Kasten backup and export policy) export of an application's volumes is associated with a fixed policy called Kasten K10 Manual Backup and is saved as a VeeamZIP backup.
+Volume data from a manual export of an application's volumes (i.e. not associated with a Veeam Kasten policy) will produce a standalone K10ManualBackup backup job containing the application namespace.
+Each manual export is saved as a full, independent VeeamZIP backup.

-Veeam Kasten will delete any Veeam restore point associated with a Veeam Kasten restore point being retired.

-Import and restoration of Veeam Kasten restore points that contain snapshot data exported to a Veeam Repository is possible in supported vSphere clusters using volumes provisioned by the vSphere CSI driver.
-As Veeam Kasten restore points are not saved in the Veeam Repository the import action is actually performed on the location profile that contains the Veeam Kasten restore point being imported.
-A Veeam Repository Location Profile Veeam Kasten object with the same name as that used on the exporting system must be present in the importing system and will be referenced during the restore action.

-Snapshot data is accessed in block mode directly through the VMware VDDK API.
-If change block tracking is enabled in the VMware cluster nodes, Veeam Kasten will send incremental changes to the Veeam Backup Server if possible; if incremental upload is not possible a full backup will be done each export.
-Regardless, Veeam Kasten will convert Veeam restore points into a synthetic full to satisfy Veeam Kasten retirement functionality.
+### Migrations â

+Veeam Kasten restore points that contain snapshot data exported to a Veeam Repository may be imported and restored on other supported clusters.
+  The target cluster must be configured with both the location profile used for restore point metadata and the Veeam Repository location profile used for volume data.

+In order to properly restore volume data from VBR, the name of the
+    Veeam Repository location profile on both the source and target cluster must be identical.

+### Retirement â

+As Veeam Kasten restore points are retired via policy-based retention or manual administrator action, associated VBR restore points are automatically deleted.

 ### Instant Recovery â